TotoroCat1/yani_poker/README.md

 python run_report_maker.py path1 path2
 ```

-Note: path1 and path2 is the paths to your .tsv files.
+Note3: path1 and path2 are the paths to your .tsv reports from Spectronaut.
 The two example files, Spectronaut_5007.tsv and Spectronaut_4994.tsv
 are in the same folder as the code, so you can just run as: python run_report_maker.py Spectronaut_5007.tsv Spectronaut_4994.tsv

 You can also make some alias to run the program directly: